morzhovets/momo/README.md

 - `stdish::pool_allocator` is allocator with a pool of memory for containers like `std::list`.
 Each copy of the container keeps its own memory pool.
 Memory is released not only after destruction of the object, but also in case of removal sufficient number of items.

-- `stdish::unordered_multimap` are similar to `std::unordered_multimap`, but each of duplicate keys stored only once.
+- `stdish::unordered_multimap` is similar to `std::unordered_multimap`, but each of duplicate keys is stored only once.

 - Folder `momo` also contains many of the analogous classes with non-standard interface, but more flexible, namely `HashSet`, `HashMap`, `HashMultiMap`, `TreeSet`, `TreeMap`, `Array`, `SegmentedArray`, `MemPool`.